 Of all of the primary consumer-based practice areas, family law has the fewest keywords you can target.

 For example, personal injury attorneys can choose from car accidents, truck accidents, slip and fall, premises liability, pedestrian accidents, wrongful death, etc. For divorce attorneys, you’ve got separation, annulment, and divorce.

 Also, unlike other practice areas, the decision for divorce clients is much, much longer.
 Many statistics suggest that men think about a divorce for a year and women for two years before finally moving forward with the decision.
 This creates a totally different online legal marketing strategy for family law services.

 Why is this important?

-Because when marketing your firm, you need to take this into account.
+Because when marketing your legal services, you need to take this into account.
 Your family law marketing strategy should be crafted around your target audience and how they are trying to find your firm.

 Most people don’t wake up one day and suddenly decide they want a divorce.
 And for some, divorces can be an embarrassing affair.
 Both of these very common scenarios would result in potential customers searching the internet for answers.

 Law Firm Marketing Services

 Once you’ve narrowed down your target audience, you’ll want to focus on your website.
 This will be the hub of all of your interactions and marketing activities, so you’ll want to really get this part right!